CALL LITTLE ROCK OFFICE AT 501-712-0101

-The U.S. Food and Drug Administration (FDA) has approved one filler, RADIESSE (calcium hydroxylapatite) to treat the hands.
+The U.S. Food and Drug Administration (FDA) has approved RADIESSE (calcium hydroxylapatite) and Restylane Lyft to treat the hands.
 With this filler, you’ll see more fullness immediately.
 The results last 6 months to 1 year.

 Other fillers are also used to restore youthful fullness to the hands.
 Sometimes a person’s own fat may be the most effective option.

-RADIESSE® is also used for correcting volume loss in the back of the hands.
+RADIESSE® and Restylane Lyft are FDA-approved for correcting volume loss in the back of the hands.

 Before Radiesse Injection

 Get 10% off your first purchase when you sign up for our newsletter!

 Copyright © 2019 FaceLine Aesthetics - All Rights Reserved.